 Musicians, Sound Engineers, Venue Operators and Support Staff

-To Musicians, Sound Engineers, Venue Operators, and Worship Leaders:
+To Musicians, Sound Engineers, Venue Operators, and Song Leaders:

 The emotional power of music is undeniable.
 It’s not just sound—it’s spirit.
 It moves bodies, lifts hearts, and brings people together.
 We understand that, because the people behind this initiative include seasoned sound engineers, audiologists, and hearing scientists—many of whom have toured with the biggest names in rock, pop, and worship.
 They’ve stood where you stand, felt the pressure you feel, and faced the same challenge: